 In this worksheet, the cause of the error is apparent.

-It is clear that the product IDs (15, 16 and 17) related to the error cells does not exist in the lookup table (or product list table).
+It is clear that the product IDs (15, 16, and 17) related to the error cells do not exist in the lookup table (or product list table).

-So, to do that, just expand the products list table by three rows and to the list the products IDs, names and their prices.
+So, to do that, just expand the products list table by three rows and list the products IDs, names, and their prices.

 As soon as you add the missing products to the products lists, the invoice template works fine without errors.

-This solution is indispensable if you must include the missing records to the lookup table.
+This solution is indispensable if you must include the missing records in the lookup table.
 What if you mustn’t?

 You might want Excel to do nothing or something else if it can’t find the search term.